 Chipotle's famous barbacoa is the Mexican barbecue of my dreams.
-With this amazing copycat recipe it can be a reality for you.
+With this amazing copycat recipe (made in a crockpot) it can be a reality for you.
 Seared beef is slow cooked in a spectacular spicy adobo sauce and combination of flavors that create the perfect moist and tender Mexican shredded beef.

 Once again, I began researching and taste testing to develop my copycat recipe.
 Once the dish was complete I hosted an awesome party and invited my friends to partake in a burrito bar starring our Chipotle's Copycat Barbacoa.
 It's tender and moist seared beef, braised in an incredible blend of adobo, lime, cumin, garlic and oregano that come together to blow away any barbacoa you have ever tasted.

-Burritos loaded with pico de gallo, cilantro lime rice, guacamole and barbacoa were the star of the party and our guests are patiently waiting on the recipe.
+Burritos loaded with pico de gallo, Chipotle's Cilantro Lime Rice and Guacamole and barbacoa were the star of the party and our guests are patiently waiting on the recipe.
 Well here it is.
 Enjoy!

 With love from our kitchen table to yours.